-Although the strategy for statutory regulation is still, after more than 15 years, in its infancy within the UK the programme team have endeavoured to provide a provision that will continue to be comparable to other programmes of this nature across the U.K. Drawing upon references such as QAA's Subject Benchmark Statements and National Occupational Standards the programme is developed with the primary aim of producing Complementary Therapists who are fit for purpose, practice and award.
+Drawing upon references such as the Subject Benchmark Statements and National Occupational Standards this dynamic programme is developed with the primary aim of producing Rehabilitation practitioners who are fit for purpose, practice and award.

-The BSc (Hons) Complementary Therapies for Healthcare programme is aimed at producing graduates who have developed knowledge, skills and competencies to practice as qualified practitioners within the field of Complementary Therapies.
-Building on the broad expertise the programme team feels that this adds strength and cohesion to the overall delivery and should encourage potential growth of this provision.
+The BSc (Hons) Rehabilitation and Injury Management programme is aimed at producing graduates who have developed knowledge, skills and competencies to practice as qualified practitioners within the field of rehabilitation and injury management.

+Building on the broad expertise held within the programme team adds strength and cohesion to the overall delivery and encourages the growth of distinctive programmes initiatives such as this.

-Embarking on the journey of lifelong learning students who enrol on this programme will be working towards developing recognised practitioner skills in a number of disciplines including massage, reflexology and aromatherapy.
+Embarking on the journey of lifelong learning students who enrol on this innovative programme will be working towards developing recognised practitioner skills in a number of disciplines including sports massage, strapping and taping, ultrasound and acupuncture, all skills required in rehabilitation and injury management.
 Significantly based upon a practice-based approach to learning this route of study engages and challenges the student practitioner at both an intellectual and a practical level.